-StoneCastTM is the newest generation of high-quality SPC luxury vinyl flooring, with a rigid core, ensuring a strong click joint.
-It can be installed in a fraction of time compared to ceramic tiles, traditional luxury gluedown vinyl tiles, or wooden floors.
-StoneCastTM SPC vinyl flooring is warm-to-the-touch, and absorbs more sound than wood, laminate, and ceramic tile flooring.
+StoneCastTM is the newest generation of high-quality rigid core luxury vinyl flooring, with the rigid core ensuring a strong click joint.
+It can be installed in a fraction of time compared to ceramic tiles, traditional luxury glue-down vinyl tiles, or wooden floors.
+StoneCastTM rigid core vinyl flooring is warm-to-the-touch, and absorbs more sound than wood, laminate, and ceramic tile flooring.